CEA CAPA Leadership Directory

 Prior to joining CEA CAPA, Craig managed educational facilities around the London area, worked for the UK government, and spent 10 years working and studying in the U.S. He holds a Master of Arts and a Bachelor of Science in Education from Walsh University.
 Craig is originally from Gibraltar, raised in England, and is a former professional football (soccer) player.
-Learn more about Craig's leadership and the Global Internship Program in this overview video.

 Caroline Walsh is responsible for the alignment and growth of CEA CAPA’s current product portfolio and expansion into new markets.
 She works closely with leadership within University Relations to identify university needs and trends and collaborates with Academic Affairs and CEA CAPA staff worldwide to design and deliver new programs and academic partnerships that are best suited to meet the needs of our U.S. university partners.